eyadissa/Decode-Pyramid/README.md

 1 I
 5 you

-This function finds the indicies of the endge of a pyramid such that
+This function finds the values of the endge of a pyramid such that

 1
 2 3